PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 2. Wing
 3. Visual Studio

-If you're on a Raspberry Pi or some other limited environment, then you'll may have to use IDLE or Thonny.
-Just be aware there could be problems using the debugger to debug due to both using tkinter.
+If you're on a Raspberry Pi or some other limited environment, then you may have to use IDLE or Thonny.
+Just be aware that there could be problems using the debugger to debug due to both using tkinter.

 ### Using The Docstrings (Don't skip this section)